Ksi Sii Aks

-As prescribed by terms of the Nisga'a Treaty, the Tseax River is now officially named the Ksi Sii Aks.
+As prescribed by terms of the Nisgaʼa Treaty, the Tseax River was officially renamed the Ksi Sii Aks on 11 May 2000.

 Ksi Sii Aks flows about 45 km north to the Nass River.
 From its source near Sand Lake the river flows through Sand Lake, Gainor Lake, and Lava Lake.
 It collects many tributary streams, the largest of which are Poupard Creek, May Creek, Alder Creek, Crater Creek, Auk Creek, and Gitzyon Creek.